dotnet/docs/docs/csharp/language-reference/compiler-messages/lock-semantics.md

 ---
-title: Lambda expression warnings
+title: Lock statement errors and warnings
-description: This article helps you diagnose and correct compiler errors and warnings for lambda expression declarations and usage.
+description: This article helps you diagnose and correct compiler errors and warnings when you use the `lock` statement.
 f1_keywords:
   - "CS0185"
   - "CS1996"